docker/docs/get-started/index.md

 {% include_relative nav.html selected="1" %}

 Welcome!
 We are excited that you want to learn Docker.
-The _Docker Community QuickStart_ teaches you how to:
+The Docker Quickstart training module teaches you how to:

 1. Set up your Docker environment (on this page)